Child Friendly All Purpose Pasta Sauce!

-2. Cook on a medium heat,for about five minutes untill the vegetables have just begun to soften.
+2. Cook on a medium heat,for about five minutes until the vegetables have just begun to soften.
 Add the tomatoes and cook for a further five minutes.

 3. Add the chilli flakes, cream and basil to the pan.
 Simmer for about 15 minutes until the mixture has reduced a little, stirring frequently.
 Remove from the heat and adjust the seasoning, as necessary.
 Blend the sauce together using a hand blender.

 4. Cook the pasta according to the pack's instructions.
 Drain and toss with the sauce.
 At this stage you can add some cooked chicken, chorizo or sausages.

 5. Transfer the pasta to a large heated serving bowl and scatter with the grated Parmesan cheese.